The Bell Witch Web Site

 Book-Related Questions

-Question: What is your opinion on such-and-such book about the "Bell Witch?"
+Question: What is your opinion about such-and-such book about the "Bell Witch?"

 Question: How did you go about researching the Bell Witch legend?

 Answer: I lost interest in the "story" aspect when I was in my early teens.
-From that point on, I researched the legend for the purpose of finding out what did and didn't happen, and to learn the history of the land and characters involved.
+From that point on (1978), I researched the legend for the purpose of finding out what did and didn't happen, and to learn the history of the land and characters involved.
 My research included sources such as tax records, real estate records, census records, military records, pension records, birth and death records, probate records, old manuscripts, diaries, journals, family Bibles, church records, and lots of other information.
-I interviewed hundreds of people, mainly descendants of those involved and people who claim to have had encounters with the " Bell Witch" in recent years.
-The research covered Virginia, North Carolina, Tennessee, Alabama, Mississippi, Arkansas, and Texas.
-It took 22 years of travel and expense to complete the project.
-My research continues; 2008 will mark the 30th year.

 Question: Was your book project and research done for profit?